NaheedRayan/Subnet_Mask_Scanner/README.md

 # Subnet_Mask_Scanner
-Finds the subnet mask of the connected network using python
+Finds the subnet mask of the connected network using python in linux